johnmaxrin/Plex/README.md

 # Plex (Parallel Lexical Analyzer)

 Plex is a parallel lexical analyzer designed to efficiently process large amounts of text data.
-It is particularly useful for analyzing data in parallel across multiple processors or cores.
+It is particularly useful for lexical analyzing source code in parallel.
 ## How to Run?

 To run Plex, follow these simple steps: